 In keeping with the fundamental principle that the offeree company's shareholders be treated equally, the fourth paragraph stipulates that if, during the period referred to in the first and second paragraphs, the offeror acquires shares in exchange for cash consideration and otherwise than through a previous takeover bid for all of the shares in the offeree company which, together with shares acquired in the manner referred to in the fourth paragraph of section II.13, represent more than ten per cent of the shares in the offeree company, the offer must provide for an alternative form of consideration which entitles shareholders to receive payment in cash.
-The application of this provision is not conditional on the transactions having been carried out exclusively in exchange for cash consideration, provided the cash component of the consideration is sufficiently large that, as a result of this component, the offeror has de facto acquired shares representing more than ten per cent of the all of the shares in the offeree that ten per cent of the all of the shares are represented to the period of the shares are represented to the period period.
+The application of this provision is not conditional on the transactions having been carried out exclusively in exchange for cash consideration.
+The provision also applies to transactions involving mixed forms of consideration, provided the cash component of the consideration is sufficiently large that, as a result of this component, the offeror has de facto acquired shares representing more than ten per cent of the all of the shares in the offeree company.